Red imported fire ants in Australia: Economic

 Red imported fire ants are estimated to be the costliest invasive insect in Australia and the third costliest invasive species.

 Modelling by the Queensland government shows that fire ants have the potential to cost the state an estimated $45 billion Australian dollars in south-east Queensland alone.
 Costs include impacts on agriculture, machinery and infrastructure.
 According to the Queensland Department of Agriculture and Fisheries, fire ants kill farm animals and crops, with newborn animals being particularly vulnerable.
 Fire ants sting in and around the eyes, mouth and nose which can cause blindness, swelling and suffocation.
 Fire ants also invade the food and water supplies of animals and deter them from feeding and drinking, leading to starvation and dehydration.
 Fire ants also damage crops by eating seeds and tunnelling through roots and stems.
-They protect some species of pest insects that produce 'honeydew'.
+They protect some species of pest insects that produce honeydew.
 The increased presence of these pests may affect the quality of produce and assist the spread of disease.

 In the USA, fire ant mounds have destroyed equipment such as irrigation systems and damaged machinery during harvesting operations.
 The mounds have also been a problem in lawns, sporting fields and golf courses.
 The ants have also damaged roads, footpaths and expensive electrical equipment, often seriously.
 Control costs are also significant, and it is estimated that up to June 2016 federal, state and territory governments have already spent more than $329 million in total attempting to eradicate the ants.
 In the US, fire ants have cost the economy an estimated US$7 billion.

 Biosecurity

-The Australian government responded rapidly to the detection of fire ants in Brisbane in 2001, with the injection of significant initial funds.
-However, more recent incursions show that the fire ant continues to breach Australia’s borders, despite a reportedly strong quarantine focus.
-Furthermore, significant lags between arrival and detection have been noted.
+The Australian Government responded rapidly to the detection of fire ants in Brisbane in 2001, with the injection of significant initial funds.
+However, by 2016, incursions showed that the fire ant was continuing to breach Australia’s borders, despite a reportedly strong quarantine focus.
+Significant lags between arrival and detection have been noted.
 For example, it is probable that the 2014 incursion was not detected for two to three years after arrival.

 Experts argue that funding for effective national surveillance and eradication programs are required while a brief window of opportunity to efficiently eradicate the fire ant still exists.
-A recent economic report concluded that every dollar spent on eradication now would save $25 in the longer term.
+A 2016 report concluded that every dollar spent on eradication now would save $25 in the longer term.

+As of February 2024, six incursions of the ants had been discovered and eradicated very quickly.